 A History of the World with the Women Put Back In – Ute Daenschel / Kerstin Lücker

-I’m co-translating this fantastic history title with Jessica West for The History Press.
+I’m co-translating this fantastic history book with Jessica West for The History Press.
 It’s a very accessible feminist history of the world, aimed at teenagers but also perfect for adult readers who are new to global history or keen to get a new perspective on the traditionally masculine narrative of history.

 By Kerstin Lücker and Uta Daenschel, it’s a history of sexism, of the ideas and assumptions that allowed misogyny to become so entrenched worldwide.
 It explores world history looking at the rise and fall of religions and ideas about society and about how to live, asking have we always been patriarchal, and if not where and when did it all start?